hamidarab/wc-expire-products/readme.txt

 Yes!
 If the `jdate()` function is available (e.g., via WP-Parsidate), expiration dates will automatically appear in the Persian calendar format.
 Otherwise, they will use the default Gregorian format.

 == Screenshots ==
+1. Plugin settings page with expiration configuration options.
+2. Expiration date field in WooCommerce product edit screen.
+3. Expiration date column in the products list.
+4. Expiration date displayed on the product page (frontend).
-1. Product edit page showing expiration date field.
+5. Quick Edit feature showing the expiration field.
-2. Example of an expired product marked "Out of Stock".
-3. Email notification for expiring products.
+6. Sample email notification for expiring products.

 == Changelog ==